-At Pamela Mann we believe that it is our responsibility to provide the best quality hosiery products possible, in a way that does not harm the environment.
+At Pamela Mann we believe that it is our responsibility to provide the best quality hosiery and accessories products possible, in a way that does not harm the environment.
 We do not believe in unethical trading.
-Pamela Mann products are manufactured in Europe in accredited audited factories.
+Pamela Mann products are manufactured in accredited audited factories.
 Our Hinckley Factory is Sedex accredited and all of our merchandise comes from Oeke-Tex accredited factories.

 European Quality